 Then formulators need to protect their bosses from all the get-rich-quick companies out there that could claim they really had invented their formulas.
-To protect your company from claims of patent infringement, you add teeny, tiny bits of dozens of herbs to a formula without disclosing the exact amounts.
+To protect your company from claims of patent infringement3, you add teeny, tiny bits of dozens of herbs to a formula without disclosing the exact amounts.
 That way, no matter what some other company claims about your formula in court, you can show that you are really making a different product.

 There are supplement makers who make more money suing their competitors than they earn from the sales of their products.

 Next you recruit a TV producer who can help your company spokesman develop a compelling story for your product.
 One famous late-night commercial featured a spokesman sporting a mullet (he’s actually bald, it’s a toupee), telling an interviewer about the beauty of his four-year-old daughter’s bowel movements.
-Exactly what type of viewer keeps listening to that story is hard to imagine, but it is apparently also the kind that will spend $39.99 or $59.99 or $99.99 a month on supplements without knowing what they are for or how they work.
+Exactly what type of viewer keeps listening to that story is hard to imagine, but it is apparently also the kind that will spend $39.99 or $59.99 or $99.99 a month on supplements without knowing what they are for or how they work4.
 Then you get the caller’s credit card number and keep shipping your supplement—which costs you $1 a bottle to make, including the bottle—until the credit card number does not work any more.

 Does it sound like there are potential pitfalls in choosing the right acne supplement?
 There are!
 However, even though some supplements are total rip offs, there really are some supplements that work for most cases of acne.